btschwertfeger/python-cmethods/README.md

 </div>

-This Python module serves as a collection of different scale- and distribution-based bias correction techniques for climatic research
+This Python module serves as a collection of different scale- and distribution-based bias correction techniques for climate sciences.

 The documentation is available at: [https://python-cmethods.readthedocs.io/en/stable/](https://python-cmethods.readthedocs.io/en/stable/)